Browse by Medical Category

 Edlow BL, Giacino JT, Wu O. Functional MRI and outcome in traumatic coma.
 Current Neurology and Neuroscience Reports.
 2013;13:375.
 PMCID: PMC3811121.

 Edlow BL, Copen WA, Izzy S, van der Kouwe A, Glenn MB, Greenberg SM, Greer DM, Wu O. Longitudinal diffusion tensor imaging detects recovery of fractional anisotropy within traumatic axonal injury lesions.
 Neurocritical Care.
-2015; in press.
-PMCID pending.
+2016;24:342-52.
+PMCID PMC4884487.

 Brian L. Edlow, MD